SimpliField/express-reaccess/README.md

 set middleware have set the `req.user.org.id` to `1` and `options.userProp` to `'user'`.

 ### options.errorConstructor
 Type: `Error` constructor
 Default: `Error`

 Allows to use your own Error contructor for reaccess access errors.

+### options.accessErrorMessage
+Type: `String`
+Default: `Unauthorized access!`

+Allows to define your own error message.
+Note this middleware will not throw 401 responses for you.
+This is your responsibility to do so in your own error handler middleware.
+Defining a custom access error message could help detect when to answer with a 401 status code.

 ## Static properties
 Reaccess use bitwise operators to match methods.
 The reaccess function provides